MP for Rother Valley

 Assistant Whip

-Jake Richards is a Labour (Co-op) MP for Rother Valley, first elected in 2024.
-He serves as an Assistant Whip and, since September 2025, as a Parliamentary Under-Secretary in the Ministry of Justice, after earlier work on the Home Affairs Committee and the End of Life (Terminally Ill Adults) Bill committee.
+Jake Richards is the Labour (Co-op) MP for Rother Valley, elected in 2024.
+He currently serves as Assistant Whip and, from September 2025, as Parliamentary Under-Secretary at the Ministry of Justice.
+He has previously sat on the Home Affairs Committee and on the committee for the Terminally Ill Adults (End of Life) Bill.

-Declares four financial interests: earnings from employment; a family member engaged in third-party lobbying; gifts, benefits and hospitality from UK sources; and a miscellaneous entry.
+Declares four financial interests: earnings from employment; a family member engaged in third-party lobbying; gifts, benefits and hospitality from UK sources; and miscellaneous interests.

 Generated 21 February 2026